 Athletic Hall of Fame

-The Towson High School Athletic Hall of Fame was founded in 2013 by the Towson High School Sports Boosters Club.
+The Towson High School Athletic Hall of Fame was founded in 2013 by the Towson High School Athletic Department and Sports Boosters Club.
 Today there are over 20 notable alumni athletes and coaches in the Athletic Hall of Fame whose sports include: Baseball, Basketball, Cross Country, Field Hockey, Football, Lacrosse, Soccer, Softball, Swimming, Track and Field, Volleyball and more!

 To download Athletic Hall of Fame nomination forms, click here.